ElizabethA01/Dice-Game/README.md

 # To Play

-You simply press the button "Roll again" to roll the dice.
+You simply press the button "Roll again" to roll the dice and the game will tell you the winner.